 In line of sight environments, the range is up to 1,000 feet.
 You can expect a range between 150-300 feet in office buildings depending on the layout, and 100 feet in parking garages and other structures with an abundance of concrete.

-Currently, we support light, temperature & humidity, Modbus, Pulse, 4-20mA, CO2, 0-5V, 0-10V, Thermistors, PM, VOC, Motion/Occupancy, Contact Closure, and BACnet.
+Currently, we support equipment with Modbus, Pulse, 4-20mA, 0-5V, 0-10V, Contact Closure, and BACnet outputs.
+We also support light, temperature & humidity, Motion/Occupancy, thermistors, CO2, Particulate Matter, and Volatile Organic Compound sensors.
 Send us an email if there is another type of sensor that you would like us to support!

 We can currently work with any sensor that has a pulse output, whether it is gas, water or power.
 For water and gas, we can support other sensors (ultrasound, etc.).
 If they have voltage or 4-20mA output, we can support them today.